Category Archives: Thriller

 Grade: A

-The Manchurian Candidate (1962) is an enthralling film that perfectly captures the political landscape of the time and continues to be relevant in present-day politics.
-Taut mysterious and filled with great twists and turns, the film flows nicely and climaxes with a shocking crescendo.
+The Manchurian Candidate (1962) is an enthralling film that perfectly captures the political landscape of its time and remains relevant to present-day politics.

 With compelling performances by all and a brilliant musical score, the film fires on all cylinders and can be watched and enjoyed repeatedly.